-The egg was fairly straightforward to make.
+The egg was fairly straightforward to do.
 I made a core out of newspaper, and coated it in a thin layer of paper-napkin mache.
-I then applied the “scales” to make the pattern on the surface, and cleaned them up with a grinder.
+I then applied thicker sections to make the scale pattern, and cleaned them up with a grinder.
 After a few more rounds of filling in spots and grinding and sanding, it was ready to paint.

-This process took a while just because of drying time, and because the shape meant I couldn’t work on the whole project at once.
-But nothing particularly unexpected happened to slow things down beyond that.
+This process took a while just because of drying time, and because the shape meant I couldn’t work on the whole thing at once.
+But nothing particularly unexpected happened to slow work down beyond that.

-As soon as I started making this, I realized it needed a holder, so I began building one at the same time.
-I wanted something that would look good with the egg but wasn’t too big, complicated, or distracting.
+For the holder, I wanted something that would look good with the egg but wasn’t too big, complicated, or distracting.

-Overall this was a fun little project that I’m quite happy with.
+Overall this was a fun project that I’m quite happy with.